Kirubakaran05/Kirubakaran05/README.md

 ## 🔍 About Me

-Data Analyst with hands on experience applying advanced analytics using Excel, Power BI, Tableau, SQL, Alteryx and Python with a strong foundation in transforming data into actionable insights.
-Proven academic and project experience in gathering, cleaning, analyzing, and visualizing data to support data-driven decisions.
-Known for strong analytical skills, clear communication, and a deep curiosity for uncovering insights that add value.
+Data Analyst with hands on experience applying advanced analytics using Excel, Power BI, Tableau, SQL, Alteryx and Python with a strong foundation in transforming data into actionable insights. .
+Worked with the EY GDS Assurance team, supporting financial reporting, audit analytics, and risk evaluation through data automation and visualization.
+Experienced in handling large ERP datasets and transforming complex financial data into insights that enhance compliance, accuracy, and decision making.

 **🔧 Skills:**